 David Hirsch: Oh, my gosh!

 Dick Hoyt: Yeah, that’s true.

 David Hirsch: Wow.
 What was Judy’s response to that?

 David Hirsch: Oh, that’s remarkable.
 Well, you can’t control what other people are going to say or do.

 Dick Hoyt: No.

+Dick Hoyt: Yeah.
+So I used to take the kids like me to come go to the market or something like that.
 I used to take them.
 But then I used to take Rick too.
-But you know it took long to take.
-Correct.
-Cause we had to take them out.
-We had to put him in a chair and stuff.
-And then when you get to the store, you got to pick them up and carry them and stuff like that.
-But through, I did complain a bit, but now he understands it and he got ahold of that.
+But you know it took longer to take Rick, because we had to put him in a chair.
+And then when you get to the store, you got to pick him up and carry him and stuff like that.
+But though Rob did complain a bit, now he understands it.

 David Hirsch: Okay.
 So mixing them together.